Green, Yellow, Orange, And Red: What's the Difference?

 That's because peppers are a good source of antioxidants, which are thought to help protect cells from damage.
 And since cancer is caused by cells that grow out of control, antioxidants may help to reduce the risk of developing cancer.

 Plus, bell peppers are a good source of vitamin C, which is known to help boost the immune system.
-So next time you're reaching for a pepper, go for the yellow one—you'll be doing your body a favor!
+So next time you're reaching for a pepper, go for the yellow one—you'll be doing your body a favour!

 3. Helps You to Sleep Better

 Having trouble sleeping, perhaps bell peppers can assist you.
 Tryptophan is found in abundance in bell peppers, whether they are green, yellow, or red.
 Melatonin, a hormone that promotes sleep, is produced with the aid of tryptophan.
-So the next time you have trouble sleeping at night-Eat, some peppers, please!
+So the next time you have trouble sleeping at night, some peppers, please!

 4. Improves Eyesight

-If we want lifelong healthy Eyesight, add yellow bell peppers to your diet.
+If you want lifelong healthy Eyesight, add yellow bell peppers to your diet.
 Vitamin A, C, and abundant enzymes in yellow bell peppers decrease the likelihood of vision impairment.
 They also guard against oxidative damage to the eye's light-sensitive inner wall of the human retina.

 5. Reduce Blood Pressure and Stress